calito112/calito112/README.md

 ### Hi there!
 Here is what I'm working on. 👋

 - 🔭 I’m currently working on ...
 AB
 - 🌱 I’m currently learning ...
-C programming, Solidity
+C programming, Solidity.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ... anything
+- 💬 Ask me about ... anything blockchain technology
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/Blockchain_Cali) [LinkedIn](www.linkedin.com/in/blockchaincali) [Medium](https://chisomogueji.medium.com/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 The first computer virus was created in 1986